jizusun/web-security-guide/lynda-web-security.md

 - Security questions are questionable

 ### Brute-force attacks

 - Systematically trying all possible input combinations until the correct solution is found
 - aka "Exhaustive key search"
 - Dictionary attack
 - KeySpace^KeyLength * TimePerAttempt = TimeRequired
+- Solution
+    - Timing and throlling
+    - Slow password hashing algorithms
+    - Logging
+    - Blacklisting

 ### Using SSL for login

+- SSL: Secure Sockets Layer
+- Encrypts all data exchanged with server
+- Advantages
+    - Prevents snoop
+    - Prevents session hijacking
+    - Performance penalty due to encryption/decryption time
+    - Requires all assets to be secure

 ### Protecting cookies

+- Use `HttpOnly` cookies
+- Regenerate session identifier periodically, at key points
+- Expire/remove old session files regularly
+- Do not accept session identifiers from GET or POST variables
+- Use SSL
+- Use Secure cookies

 ### Regulating access privileges

+- Least privileges
+- Be organized
+- Make privileges easy to revoke
+- Restrict access to access privilege administration tools
+- Evaluate organizational needs and workflow
+- Be careful about getting to fine-grained
+- Divide restricted actions into 'privileges areas"

 ### Handling forgotten passwords